KWR-Water/hgc/docs/source/api/hgc.io.rst

 Note
 ----------------
 The following packages are needed in running this module.
-Please install them if you have not yet:
+Please install them from terminal if you have not done it yet:

 .. ipython:: python
     pip intall fuzzywuzzy